KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 ### X-Plasma-DBusActivationService

-`X-Plasma-DBusActivationService` will load and unload widgets in the systemtray automatically when a DBus service becomes avaiable or is stopped.
-This is very convenient to load widgets automatically, so the user doesn't have to explicitely go to the notification area settings and enable or remove a widget.
+`X-Plasma-DBusActivationService` will load and unload widgets in the systemtray automatically when a DBus service becomes available or is stopped.
+This is very convenient to load widgets automatically, so the user doesn't have to explicitly go to the notification area settings and enable or remove a widget.

 An example of this is the Media Controller widget, which is auto-loaded as soon as an application starts offering the `org.mpris.MediaPlayer2` DBus service in the session.
 As you can see [in its `metadata.desktop` file](https://invent.kde.org/plasma/plasma-workspace/-/blob/master/applets/mediacontroller/metadata.desktop#L123), `X-Plasma-DBusActivationService` accepts wildcards which makes it a bit easier to match DBus names.
 This key can also be very useful to avoid having a widget loaded when it's unnecessary, so it can help to avoid visual clutter and wasted memory.